nickbalestra/E2/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 <br><br>

-[ ] TODO: Please read the related blog post: [The ultimate Elm Webpack setup](TODO) to know more about this boilerplate.
+[ ] TODO: Please read the related blog post: [The ultimate Elm Webpack setup](TODO) to know more about this stack and its relative boilerplate.

 **NOTE!** Use the latest version of Node, 6.x.x.